contentauth/c2pa-python/docs/working-stores.md

 _Resources_ are binary assets referenced by manifest assertions, such as thumbnails or ingredient thumbnails.

 C2PA manifest data is not just JSON.
-A manifest store also contains binary resources (thumbnails, ingredient data, and other embedded files) that are referenced from the JSON metadata by JUMBF URIs.
-When `reader.json()` is called, the JSON includes URI references (like `"self#jumbf=c2pa.assertions/c2pa.thumbnail.claim.jpeg"`) that point to these binary resources.
+A manifest store also contains binary resources (thumbnails, ingredient data, and other embedded files) that the JSON metadata references by JUMBF URIs.
+When you call `reader.json()`, the JSON includes URI references (like `"self#jumbf=c2pa.assertions/c2pa.thumbnail.claim.jpeg"`) that point to these binary resources.
 To retrieve the actual binary data, use `reader.resource_to_stream()` with the URI from the JSON.
 This separation keeps the JSON lightweight while allowing manifests to carry rich binary content alongside the metadata.

 ### Understanding resource identifiers

 When you add a resource to a working store (`Builder`), you assign it an identifier string.
-When the manifest store is created during signing, the SDK automatically converts this to a proper JUMBF URI.
+During signing, the SDK creates the manifest store and automatically converts this identifier to a proper JUMBF URI.

 **Resource identifier workflow:**